Lupus/rust-staticlib-gen/README.md

-To encode these implicit links between opam packages and cargo crates, we leverage the fact that opam allows arbitrary metadata to be contained within opam package definition. `dune` allows you to come up with a template for generation of opam package, which `ocaml-lwt-interop` is using by providing `rust-async.opam.template` file with the following content:
+To encode these implicit links between opam packages and cargo crates, we leverage the fact that opam allows arbitrary metadata to be contained within opam package definitions. `dune` allows you to come up with a template for the generation of an opam package, which `ocaml-lwt-interop` is using by providing `rust-async.opam.template` file with the following content:

 ```bash